3scale-ops/prometheus-exporter-operator/README.md

 A Kubernetes Operator based on the Operator SDK to centralize the setup of 3rd party prometheus exporters on **Kubernetes/OpenShift**, with a collection of grafana dashboards.

-You can setup different prometheus exporters to monitor the internals from different databases, or even any available cloudwatch metric from any AWS Service, by just providing a few parameters like *dbHost* or *dbPort* (operator manage the container image, port, argument, command, volumes... and also prometheus `ServiceMonitor` and `GrafanaDashboard` k8s objects).
+You can setup different prometheus exporters to monitor the **internals from different databases**, **HTTP/TCP endpoints** (availability, latency, SSL/TLS certificate expiration...), or even any available **cloudwatch metric from any AWS Service**, by just providing a few parameters like *dbHost* or *dbPort* (operator manage the container image, port, argument, command, volumes... and also prometheus `ServiceMonitor` and `GrafanaDashboard` k8s objects).

 Current prometheus exporters `types` supported, managed by same prometheus-exporter-operator:
 * memcached